nicholasferguson/Display.Quaternion.Rotation/README.md

 ```

 **We complete our rotation algorithm.**
-In below code block, you can comment out r_conj in quaternion_mult to examine results.
+In below code block, you can comment out r_conj in quaternion_mult to examine results in plot_prism

 ```python